vitaliystoyanov/trace-node-tracking-playground/README.md

 * [Hilt](https://developer.android.com/training/dependency-injection/hilt-jetpack)

 ## Functionality
-* Opens WebSocket connection on app launch
+* Supports websocket connections in background
-* Stores trace nodes to Room database
+* Stores trace nodes to in-memory Room database
-* Reactive rendering GeoJSON source and a real-time trace node.
+* Reactive rendering GeoJSON features from in-memory GeoJSON source.
 A GeoJSON source is a collection of one or more geographic features, which may be points, lines and so on.
-* Adds style layers to MapBox at runtime
-* Supports retrieving traces in background
+* Data-driven map layer styling.
+Mapbox’s data-driven styling features allow to use attributes in the data to style maps.
+The app can style map features automatically based on their individual attributes.
-* Supports simple in-memory cache for traces
+* Allocates memory for processing node traces at runtime using Pool Object manager
-* TBR

 ## Design layered architecture
 * The single source of truth principle: its database layer*